Jyo20/React-Js/props/README.md

  # How to receive data in class based component
  * We can receive data in class based component using this.props
  * In clas based component this refers to the current component that is child component
-* and also we can use constructor
  ```
 <h1> username: {this.props.username}</h1>
       <h1>Id : {this.props.id}</h1>